osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 The true price of PEPE in USDC terms is `0.0000009749`.

-In the "on-chain representaiton", this would be:
+In the "on-chain representation", this would be:
 `0.0000009749 * 10**6 / 10**18 = 9.749e-19`

 Noe that this is below the minimum precision of `sdk.Dec`.